PUR vs ZeroWater: An Objective, Data-Driven Analysis

 CopperPPM0.1630.3

-7 out of these 8 contaminants were reduced by the PUR Plus pitcher: strontium was reduced by 100%, copper by 98%, uranium by 80%, nitrate by 42%, molybdenum by 23%, and sulfate and barium by just 4%.
+In our PUR Plus pitcher testing, strontium was reduced by 100%, copper by 98%, uranium by 80%, nitrate by 42%, molybdenum by 23%, and sulfate and barium by just 4%.
 Our water’s fluoride concentrations were exactly the same post-filtration – a 0% reduction.

-There was one anomaly with our results: 3.4 PPB of chloroform was detected only in our ZeroWater filtered water.
+There was one anomaly with our Legacy filter results: 3.4 PPB of chloroform was detected.
 We believe this volatile disinfection byproduct had dissipated from our unfiltered water sample before we could fill the collection vials.
-Its presence in our filtered water told us that ZeroWater doesn’t effectively target disinfection byproducts.
+Its presence in our filtered water told us that the Legacy filter doesn’t effectively target disinfection byproducts.

 Given that we used the same water supply in our PUR test, does that mean that the PUR Plus definitely can reduce disinfection byproducts?
 Potentially, yes.
 But there’s always the possibility that chloroform had also dissipated from our PUR filtered water before we could collect our water sample*.
 We can’t know for certain either way.